Writing a step¶

 At a minimum, the Python Step class should inherit from

-process method to do the actual work of the step and
+process method to do the actual work of the step and have a

-spec member to describe its configuration parameters.
+to describe its parameters.

 Objects from other Steps in a pipeline are passed as arguments to the